-In the present study, we apply the numerical model described above for simulations of the mid-latitude F-layer modification by HF waves radiated by the "Sura" heating facility, when it is located on the night side of the Earth.
+The mathematical model of the F region described above, which can be affected by a powerful HF wave, is applied by us for simulations of the mid-latitude F-layer modification by HF waves radiated by the "Sura" heating facility, when it is located on the day side of the Earth.
 We suppose that the heating facility operates continuously during the period of five minutes.
-In the initial moment, the "Sura" heating facility and corresponding magnetic field tube are assumed to be on the magnetic meridian of 01.45 MLT.
-The calculations are performed for autumn (1 September) and high solar activity ( $F{10.7}$ =230) conditions under moderate geomagnetic activity ( $K_p$ =3).
+In the initial moment, the considered magnetic field tube is assumed to be on the magnetic meridian of 12.00 MLT.
+The calculations are performed for autumn (1 September) and middle solar activity ($F{10.7}$ =130) conditions under moderate geomagnetic activity (K_p =3).